bhushanwho/semantic-NCO/README.md

 - saved as csv

 ### description generation
-- descriptors volume of NCO-2015 data was chunked & vectorized
+- descriptors volume of NCO-2015 data was chunked & vectorized into FAISS
 - used ollama + small lm gemma3:1b to generate descriptions
 - each row now has a description

 ### embeddings + vectorstore
 - chunked descriptions
-- stored in vectorstore
+- stored in FAISS vectorstore
 - created embed_data column in csv with vector info (only 500 for this prototype)

 ---